If you’ve only had credit cards and are considering your first car loan, you may want to know how fast a car loan could raise your FICO® credit score.

 Your credit score is made up of multiple factors, but the biggest ones that you may be able to fix in 30 days can be a tall order.

-Pay on-time going forward: This won’t have an immediate impact on your credit, but it is one of the two largest factors in your credit score.
+Pay on-time going forward: This won’t have an immediate impact on your credit, but it is one of the largest factors in your credit score.
 A perfect on-time payment history takes years to build after a string of past mistakes, but there’s no better time to get on track than today.

 Don’t apply for new credit: In the section above, we looked at how credit checks and inquiries for new accounts can temporarily lower your credit score.
-If you want to raise your credit score quickly, don’t apply for any new credit cards or loans.
+If you want to bump your credit score quickly, don’t apply for any new credit cards or loans.

 It’s much easier to start with a good credit score than turn around bad credit.